Worlds of Aldebaran: The Betelgeuse Cycle

-Just as communications are re-established with Earth on Aldebaran, another vessel, the Konstantin Tsiolkowky, heads for a newly discovered habitable planet, Betelgeuse-6 (commonly referred to as Betelgeuse), the sixth and only viable planet of the Betelgeuse planetary system.
+Just as communications are re-established with Earth on Aldebaran, another vessel, the Konstantin Tsiolkowsky, heads for a newly discovered habitable planet, Betelgeuse-6 (commonly referred to as Betelgeuse), the sixth and only viable planet of the Betelgeuse planetary system.
 Although having no connection with the Aldebaran project, the same nightmarish scenario develops, and again all communication with Earth is lost, due to an unidentifiable computer virus.
 After losing contact, a small party (around 100 people) make for the planet's surface, but they in turn lose contact with the shuttle remaining in orbit.
 Meanwhile, this same shuttle progressively falls victim to the cold of space following the breakdown of the onboard radiators, and all 3,000 colonists on board, in a state of hibernation since their departure from Earth, are killed.
 The remaining shuttle crew, finding themselves in a hopeless situation, commit suicide.

 The Betelgeuse Cycle begins six years after these events, with Kim and Mark, now adults, having spent these years living on Earth.
 Kim, having obtained a diploma in biology, decides to return to Aldebaran without Mark, as their relationship has come to a standstill.
 Alexa welcomes Kim upon her arrival and invites her to take part in a rescue mission to Betelgeuse.
 Alexa is further motivated by her findings, with Driss, that the Mantris has been in regular contact with Betelgeuse, and that further information might be gleaned by undertaking a mission there.
 Furthermore, Driss believes it possible that the ruptures in communications are brought about by the Mantris.

 Kim agrees to make the trip, feeling that it could be a decisive moment in her life, and a week later is en route to Betelgeuse, accompanied by Colonel Wong and Lieutenant Steve Hudson; the group is soon joined by Inge and Hector, miraculous survivors of the Konstantin Tsiolkowky disaster, whom they meet on board the ill-fated ship.
 Unfortunately, the destructive virus is transmitted to the group's vessel as well.
 Finding themselves isolated from Aldebaran, the group decides to undertake a mission to the planet's surface.